 Anonymous job applications may simply postpone discrimination to later in the hiring process.

-Suboptimal implementation of anonymous job application procedures can be costly, time-consuming, and error-prone.
+Suboptimal implementation of anonymous job application procedures can be costly, time-consuming, labor-intensive, and error-prone.

 Context-specific information may be interpreted disadvantageously if the candidate's identity is unknown.